 The OECD work on Extended Producer Responsibility (EPR) is an established principle of environmental policy in an increasing range of countries.
 It aims to make producers responsible for the environmental impacts of their products throughout the product chain, from design to the post-consumer phase.

 OECD defines Extended Producer Responsibility (EPR) as an environmental policy approach in which a producer's responsibility for a product is extended to the post-consumer stage of a product's life cycle.

 The OECD Environmental Strategy clearly outlines the need for governments to look for integrated solutions such as sustainable materials management to address current environmental concerns.
 Ideally public authorities should try to internalise all negative environmental externalities in the prices facing firms and consumers at all stages of the life-cycle.

-The OECD Council approved the Opinion of the Environment Policy Committee regarding the compliance by Israel with the OECD Decision C(2001)107/FINAL which establishes the OECD Control system for waste destined for recovery.
-Since 1992, transboundary movements of recyclable wastes between OECD countries are regulated by this Decision, established by OECD Council, and designed as an agreement under Article 11 of the Basel Convention.
+The 2018 update of the OECD database on transboundary movements of wastes is now available for download.
+Since 1992, transboundary movements of recyclable wastes between OECD countries are regulated by the Council Decision C(2001)107, which was established by the OECD Council, and designed as an agreement under Article 11 of the Basel Convention.

 The Slovak Republic is a country with a limited natural resource base, an important manufacturing sector and rising materials consumption.
 Coherent polices that aim at increasing resource efficiency and achieving green growth are vital for sustainable growth and increased prosperity.
 This paper identifies a number of options for improving resource efficiency in the Slovak Republic.